 The heart of African Studies is the workshop.
 It meets every other week to discuss pre-circulated papers presented by graduate students, faculty, and visitors.
 Undergraduates are welcome.
-Click here for the schedule and more information.
+More information about the workshop can be found here.